About this sector

 You must be a British citizen to apply for some posts, particularly those related to security and intelligence.
 Check on the individual scheme pages.

 Fast Stream deadlines

-- The application window for the Civil Service Fast Stream competition usually opens in September each year.
+- Applications for the Civil Service Fast Stream competition usually open in September each year.
 Closing dates will vary and be notified once the online application process has opened.

 - Some of the Fast Stream pathways, if not filled, may reopen in February and close in April, although the closing date for the first round is normally mid-October.